mauricelambert/WebScripts/Default_Database.md

  - `data/groups.csv`: Groups database for permissions and access
  - `data/passwords.csv`: temp passswords share
  - `data/id`: the last ID for temp passwords share
+ - `data/uploads.csv`: versions and actions of uploaded files

 Delimiter is `,` and quote is `"`.